📷 See more lychee-related photos here.

 Availability

-Walk in Hours - effective May 25, 2023
+Walk in Hours - effective JULY 17, 2023

-Tuesday - Closed,
+Tuesday - CLOSED,

 Mauritius Lychee - This Lychee is our most popular variety